cmacht/aoc/README.md

 Part two was hard for me, as I tried to get clever and work only with a list of deltas.

 ### 03 - string, regex
-Hilariously, this was one of my more succesful days in terms of speed.
+Hilariously, this was one of my more successful days in terms of speed.
 I committed right away to a long list of conditionals, checking character-by-character resulting in some of [the worst code I've ever written](https://github.com/cmacht/aoc/blob/main/03/puzzle03.py).